mattmurr/compti.me/posts/serverless-kotlin.md

 Each Lambda has a handler, essentially an entry-point for the function which processes the events/invocations.
-Firstly, there is the `RequestHandler` class from which we can derive the Handler from.
-Since I\'ll be proxying all events from API Gateway to the Lambda, I will also import and use the provided, `APIGatewayProxyResponseEvent` and `APIGatewayProxyRequestEvent` classes.
+Firstly, there is the `RequestHandler` class from which we can derive the Handler.
+Since I'll be proxying all events from API Gateway to our Lambda function, I will also import and use the provided, `APIGatewayProxyResponseEvent` and `APIGatewayProxyRequestEvent` classes.
-There\'s a single method within the `RequestHandler` named `handleRequest()` which can be overridden, the method takes an input/event, where we can use `APIGatewayProxyRequestEvent` as the type; the second parameter to this method is the `Context` which includes contextual information about the invoked Lambda such as it\'s name.
+There's a single method within the `RequestHandler` named `handleRequest()` which can be overridden, the method takes an input/event, where we can use `APIGatewayProxyRequestEvent` as the type; the second parameter to this method is the `Context` which includes contextual information about the invoked Lambda such as it's name.

 <details><summary><code>app/src/main/kotlin/AddFive/Handler.kt</code></summary>